• Skip to content

 Additionally, the IRS has instead created numerous publications to explain their interpretation of the code even more clearly.

-The most relevant publications for PhDs are (not all updated for 2019):
+The most relevant publications for PhDs are:

 • Publication 17, Your Federal Income Tax